spiral/docs/framework/components.md

 }
 ```

-This approach provides ability to minimize amount of static instances and allow multiple spiral applications co-exists in one session.
+This approach provides ability to avoid global state and allow multiple spiral applications co-exists in one session.

 > Shared container support lazy functinonality for paginators, loggers and debug, all components can work without it.